FREE SHIPPING on orders over $65 International: over $250

 • find the softest spot around the hollow on the backside and try to carefully stick your needle in through the side, not directly in the middle (you may need to try several spots before finding the easiest, loosest one)

-• once you found the right place, insert the needle and gently wiggle the tea lose (try not to force it)
+• once you found the right place, insert the needle and gently wiggle the tea loose (try not to force it)

-• you may have to insert the needle one or two times more close to the first hole and repeat the previous step
+• you may have to insert the needle one or two times closer to the first hole and repeat the previous step

 the sample size. this is approximately how it should look